mendix/docs/content/en/docs/appstore/modules/saml.md

 You can use single sign on to automatically sign users in to your app by redirecting every user accessing `index.html` to the Mendix `/SSO/` endpoint.
 To do this, you need to add `<meta http-equiv="refresh" content="0;URL=/SSO/" />` to the `index.html` file.

 {{% alert color="info" %}}
-For Mendix version 9 and above, there is no `index.html` file, so you need to create this file first.
+For Mendix versions 9 and 10, there is no `index.html` file, so you need to create this file first.
 You can find instructions on how to do this in the [Customizing index.html (Web)](/howto/front-end/customize-styling-new/#custom-web) section of *Customize Styling*.
 {{% /alert %}}

 If you use this method, do not forget to set the **SSOLandingPage** constant to a value different than `index.html`.
 Otherwise, the app will come back to `index.html` which will be redirected again to single sign on, resulting in an endless loop. **SSOLandingPage** specifies a different landing page so the end-user does not end up on `index.html` again after a login attempt.
 We recommend that you change this constant to `/index3.html` and create an `index3.html` page in your `/theme` folder and copy contents of the original `index.html` (without the added redirect) into it.
 The authenticated end-user will then land on `index3.html` which will display the content of the app.
 If the user authentication fails, the user will be directed to the **DefaultLoginPage** instead.